Everything you need to know about the Strictly Come Dancing final – including whether it’s affected by the World Cup

 Originally scheduled to take place on Saturday, December 3, the quarter-final has been moved due to a clash with one of the World Cup last 16 knock-out games.

-The quarter-final will now take place the previous evening, on Friday, December 2.
+The quarter-final will now take place the previous evening, on Friday, December 2, at 8pm.

 When is the Strictly Come Dancing semi-final?